diy-make/memory/2025/Q4/12/13/md/2025-12-13_png_journal.md

 ![03-agent-acknowledges-v1-plan.png](../../png/03-agent-acknowledges-v1-plan.png)
 *A screenshot of a terminal window showing a chat interface between a user and an AI agent.
 The agent, Zion, has just updated `.gitignore` to include 'dynamic/' and DSPy-related directories.
 The user cancels a request and questions the agent's use of the word 'new private', correcting the agent's understanding of the filesystem.
 The agent apologizes and clarifies the misunderstanding.
 The bottom of the screen shows a status bar with 'yoga 0-$ emacs', '1$* Gemini', and '2$ Synapse'.*
 *   **Key Takeaway:** The agent demonstrates the "Synaptic Feedback" virtue by apologizing for a misunderstanding and clarifying its interpretation, ensuring alignment with the user before proceeding.
+## Image Journal Entry
+- **Filename:**
+- **Location:**
+- **Original Path:**
+- **SHA256:**
+- **Git Commit (Origin):**  (feat(memory): Add file deletion policy and update screenshot organizer)
+- **Description (Inferred):** A screenshot of a computer screen, likely related to a C programming context or memory management based on the original filename.
+This image was identified as a duplicate by name but had a different content hash than an existing file in the target daily archive.
+- **Key Takeaway (Inferred):** Duplicates need to be handled carefully; content hash is crucial for true uniqueness.
+User guidance is needed for LLM-based image content analysis for more detailed descriptions.